Accounting Software Estonia 2026: Comparison for OÜ Teams

 My Estonia-specific checklist for choosing accounting software

-• e‑MTA workflow: exports/reports that support VAT (KMD) and payroll (TSD) routines.
+• e‑MTA workflow: exports/reports for VAT (KMD) and payroll (TSD) without manual “patching”.

 • Multi-currency: clean bank reconciliation and clear FX differences.